bullhorn/rest-api-docs/source/includes/_meta.md

 ------ | -------- | -----
 fields | yes | Comma-separated list of field names. layout | yes | Name of a configured layout.
-A field list, layout name or both may be specified. privateLabelId | no | Integer.
-Default is primary private label id.
-Filters results based on the specified primary or secondary private label id. meta | no | off, basic, or full.
+A field list, layout name or both may be specified. meta | no | off, basic, or full.
 Default is off (no meta).
 Returns metadata that describes the structure of returned entity data.
-For more information, see
+For more information, see privateLabelId | no | Integer.
+Default is primary private label ID.
+Filters results based on the specified primary or secondary private label ID.
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
 The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header.

 <aside class="warning">Returns an HTTP 404 error if the requested entity cannot be found.</aside>